 - In K-On!'s Beach Episode, Ritsu shows Mio some pictures at the end.
 One of which happens to be rather embarrassing to Mio.
 Cue this trope, with Mio demanding that Ritsu delete the photos.

 - In the Discworld novel Guards!
 Guards!, after finding out that Sybil is in danger, Vimes picks up the Librarian and shakes him — asking him where they took her.
-The Librarian helpfully points him in the right direction, while quietly musing about the strong emotions it would take for a man to pick up and shake a 300 lb orangutan without even realising.
+The Librarian helpfully points him in the right direction, while quietly musing about the strong emotions it would take for a man to pick up and shake a 300-lb orangutan without even realizing.

 - At one point Captain Plugg of the book Triss picks up two crewbeasts who've done something stupid and actually bangs their heads together.

 - In the original Redwall book, Cluny the Scourge does the same to two of his lieutenants whose foraging expedition failed pretty miserably.
 Slightly unusual for this trope, in that Cluny is explicitly shown to be considerably larger and stronger than his subordinates, so the feat of strength is not so surprising.

 - Captain Power and the Soldiers of the Future: After losing a fight with the good guys, Soaron is left helpless as he regenerates.
 Comes Blastarr wanting to know the location of their enemies.
 Despite being on the same side, the two robots detest each other and Soaron is defiant because he wants to fight the humans himself.
 Except Blastarr grabs him by the neck and shakes him violently until Soaron relents and gives him the coordinates.